 The Service's specialised and geographical structures had to be reorganised to accommodate, on the one hand, social, economic and technological development and the consolidation of the State of Autonomous Communities; and on the other, the evolution of procedural law, criminal procedural law in particular, toward formulas calling for a wider scope of action and a more active role on the part of Public Prosecution.
-The aim was to attain the necessary unity of action that would guarantee all citizens anywhere in Spain equal accessibility to a public prosecutor and to the Service's specialised expertise.
+The aim was to attain the necessary uniformity of facilities that would guarantee all citizens anywhere in Spain equal accessibility to a public prosecutor and to the Service's specialised expertise.

-The reform sought, firstly, to reinforce the independence of the Prosecution Service as a body of Constitutional significance and improve its functional capacity, focusing particular attention on the General Prosecutor's Office.
+The reform sought, firstly, to reinforce the independence of the Prosecution Service as a body of constitutional significance and improve its functional capacity, focusing particular attention on the Prosecutor General's Office.
 It also sought to modernise the Service's structure, pursuing higher performance via specialisation and geographic rearrangement.
-Lastly, it introduced technical improvements that affect the regulation of prosecuting authorities' external and internal operating procedures, while attempting to establish a clearer definition of the Corps of Public Prosecutors, rationalising its hierarchical pyramid.
+Lastly, it introduced technical improvements that affect the regulation of prosecuting authorities' external and internal operating procedures, while attempting to establish a clearer definition of the Prosecution Profession, rationalising its hierarchical pyramid.